 Monday to Friday 2 pm – 3 pm.
 Please report to the Student Services Centre reception, Lower Ground Floor, Newton-Arkwright, City.

 Tuesdays and Wednesdays, 2 pm – 3 pm.
 Please report to the Student Services Centre reception, Clifton Campus.

 Please ring us on 0115 848 4120 to book a convenient appointment with an SpLD Specialist.

 All Advice Sessions take place during term time only.

 Students can book an Advice Session, or by calling 0115 848 4120.
 Alternatively you can visit the Student Services Centre reception desks on the campus where you want your Advice Session to take place.

 Specialist One-to-One Study Skills Support through Disabled Students’ Allowances (DSAs)

 What we offer:

-Specialist One-to-One Support is available to students who have a post-16 diagnostic assessment for a Specific Learning Difficulty and receive Disabled Students’ Allowances (DSAs).
+Specialist One-to-One Support is available to students who are in receipt of Disabled Students’ Allowances (DSAs).
 It is important to note that we are not able to give subject specific guidance.
 We provide one-to-one support sessions that are tailored to your needs and develop your skills in:

 - Understanding your thinking and learning style